r-rayns/inky_dash/README.md

 ## Running 🏃

-The best way to run Inky Dash on your Raspberry Pi is to download either the Arm v6 or Arm v7 binary from the releases and [set up a systemd service](#Running-the-binary-as-a-service).
+The best way to run Inky Dash on your Raspberry Pi is to download the relevant binary from the releases and [set up a systemd service](#Running-the-binary-as-a-service).

+If you have a Raspberry Pi Zero or a Raspberry Pi 1 you'll want the ARMv6 binary.
+If you have a Raspberry Pi Zero 2 or a Raspberry Pi 2, 3, 4 or 5 you'll want the ARMv8 binary.

 Alternatively you can follow the steps outlined under [manual setup](#Manual-setup-).

 ## Manual setup 🛠️